CodethinkLabs/immut/README.md

 ## Overview

-This is project is a work in progress automating the creation of immutable infrastructure.
+This project is a work in progress automating the creation of immutable infrastructure.

 ### Goals